About SoCal Beep Baseball Association

 SoCal communities and their visually impaired athletes will come together through the love of baseball.

-SoCal Beep Baseball Association (SCBBA) is a nonprofit startup that was founded in January 2018 by Darren Keepers in South Pasadena, California.
-SCBBA was created to provide Beep Baseball opportunities for blind and visually impaired teens, adults and military veterans throughout Southern California.
+SoCal Beep Baseball Association (SCBBA) is a nonprofit that was founded in January 2018 by Darren Keepers in South Pasadena, California.
+SCBBA was created to provide Beep Baseball opportunities for blind and visually impaired youth, adults and military veterans throughout Southern California.

 Created in the 1960’s and formed into a league in 1976, Beep Baseball is a version of America’s past time that has been adapted for the blind and visually impaired.
 SCBBA aims to promote the sport and serve the SoCal visually impaired community through the love of baseball.